cpp-lln-lab/bidspm/docs/source/FAQ.md

 You can select a subset of your data by using the `opt.query`.

-This will create a "filter" that bids matlab will use to only "query" and retrieve the subset of files that match the requirement of that filter
+This will create a "filter" that bids-matlab will use to only "query" and retrieve the subset of files that match the requirement of that filter

-In "pure" bids matlab it would look like:
+In "pure" bids-matlab it would look like:

 ```matlab
   BIDS = bids.layout(path_to_my_dataset)